 Will I owe taxes on my state and federal unemployment payments during the COVID-19 pandemic?

-Unfortunately, while you may not think of your unemployment benefits as taxable income, the IRS and state tax authorities do view them that way.
+While the federal government provided a limited tax break for unemployment income in 2020, it was not extended into 2021.
+This means that taxes may be owed on the full amount of unemployment benefits a person receives.
+The IRS and state tax authorities view unemployment as taxable income.
 Both the federally-funded unemployment assistance and state unemployment benefits are taxed by the IRS, as well as by most states.
 There are a few states that do not tax your benefits at all, while others levy tax on only a portion of your benefits.

 Are my unemployment payments taxed at the same rate as regular income?

 Your unemployment benefits are taxed at your regular federal income tax rate.
-However, you do not need to pay Social Security or Medicare tax on unemployment benefits as you would if you were earning paychecks through an employer responsible for deducting your FICA withholdings from each paycheck.
+However, you do not need to pay Social Security or Medicare tax on unemployment benefits.
+Those taxes are required for self-employment income or when earning a paycheck through an employer.

 What happens if I didn’t withhold taxes on my unemployment payments?

 You have the option of electing whether or not you want 10% of each unemployment payment withheld and applied toward your federal tax obligation.
 Many people collecting unemployment choose not to withhold taxes, wanting to collect as much as possible.
 However, this approach can be dangerous.

 The “pay as you go” tax system in the U.S. means people are expected to pay income taxes throughout the year.
 If you opted not to have federal income tax withheld from your unemployment payments, you will not only have to pay those taxes by the April 15 deadline, but you could also face underpayment penalties and interest.